wyatt8740/idb/README.md

 ## Usage:
 ````
+idb [-u <UDID>] command [options]
+    -u <UDID> can optionally be placed before most commands to make them operate
+    on the device with the given UDID (check with "idb devices" or "idb list").

+Detailed command usage:
 idb push [target] [destination]
     Copies a targeted file on the computer to a destination on the iDevice.
 idb pull [target] [destination]